 If you’re interested in what to expect from this firmware, you can read through the changelogs of the previous firmware releases.
 The original RTSP firmware for the Wyze Cam V2 and Wyze Cam Pan was based on version 22.214.171.124, released in early 2019.
 A few selected highlights include:

 - Detection zone and sensitivity settings for local recordings

 - Support for a custom motion detection zone

 Is this a sign of things to come?

-When I first read this news I assumed that it would mean continued support for the Wyze Cam V2 and Wyze Cam Pan RTSP firmware and possibly a future update for the Wyze Cam V3 enabling RTSP for those who want it.
+When I first read this news, I assumed that it would mean continued support for the Wyze Cam V2 and Wyze Cam Pan RTSP firmware.
+And perhaps there was even the chance of a future update for the Wyze Cam V3 enabling RTSP for those who want it.
 Unfortunately, Wyze was careful to add the following to the forum post:

 This is a one-time effort from Wyze to support RTSP functionality on Wyze Cam V2 and Pan.
 We are not committing to ongoing maintenance for RTSP firmware.
 New features will not be updated on the firmware.WyzeTao from the Wyze Team

 Considering the direction in which Wyze has been moving, I’m not surprised that RTSP isn’t one of their top priorities.
 In July 2020 Wyze rolled out Cam Plus, their first service.
 Ever since then, Wyze has been steadily building up its walled garden ecosystem.
 Apparently, there will be an RTSP firmware for the Wyze Cam V3 made available at some point, how well it will be supported remains to be seen.